TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 #### How to make use of HDR Formats for Sonarr

 - [How to setup Quality Profiles](/Sonarr/sonarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"} - Explains how to make the most of Custom Formats and shows some specifics of my configuration.
 You can use these examples to get an idea of how to set up your preferences.

-- You have a 4K TV and a hardware media player device (such as Roku, AppleTV, Shield, SmartTV App, etc.) that supports several HDR formats (such as Dolby Vision, HDR10, HDR10+, etc.).

 {! include-markdown "../../includes/cf/sonarr-all-hdr-formats.md" !}